 Next, review the agreement with them, and identify and agree on short- and long-term SMART goals.
 Make sure that they understand these goals and expectations, and ask whether they have any questions or concerns.
 This prevents ambiguity, and sets the tone for the relationship.
 Clear, honest communication like this also helps you avoid issues later on.

 Your friends and family members know you better than anyone else at work, and they are privy to personal information that you might not want your team members to know.
 This is why it's important to set and manage boundaries.

 Have an open, honest conversation about how you want your professional relationship to be.
 This means that you must set protocols for behavior and communication.
-For example, if you work with your friend, ask her not to call you by your nickname.
-She should use your first name, just like the rest of your team.
+For example, if you work with your friend, ask them not to call you by your nickname.
+They should use your first name, just like the rest of your team.